Prof. Dr. Boris Pfander

 We are looking for a biochemist or cell-biologist with a desire to reveal fundamental principles of biology and a strong interest in method development (NGS workflows).
 Prior experience in molecular biology and associated lab work is required.

 A sound knowledge of fundamentals of molecular cell biology is required.
-Particular areas of interest are genome maintenance, cancer development and ageing.
-The applicant should be able follow the scientific literature, to deduce and creatively apply the obtained knowledge on his/her own as well as in a team and be able to efficiently communicate his/her obtained results in written and oral form.
+Particular areas of interest should be genome maintenance, cancer development and ageing.
+The applicant should be able follow the scientific literature, to deduce and creatively apply the obtained knowledge on his/her own as well as in the context of a team and be able to efficiently communicate his/her obtained results in written and oral form.

-A basic knowledge in programming (Python, R) will be useful, but is not strictky required, as it can also be obtained in the course of the project
+A basic knowledge in programming (Python, R) will be useful, but is not strictly required, as it can also be obtained in the course of the project.

 - Peritore M, Reusswig KU, Bantele S, Straub T, Pfander B* (2021).
 Strand-specific ChIP-seq at DNA breaks distinguishes single versus double-stranded DNA binding and refutes single-stranded nucleosomes.